codehbs/hacking-groupme/README.md

 It's a slippery slope after that...
 Remember those reckless jokes you made about your FRC professors?
 Yes, they are coming back to haunt you.

 # Sample App
-For instance, you could create an app like Pensive ([demo](https://inchuition.com/pensieve)) using Groupme APIs.
+For instance, you could create an app like Pensieve ([demo](https://inchuition.com/pensieve)) using Groupme APIs.
 One of our CODE members, [Inchara Shivalingaiah](https://github.com/inchara/), built it and you can check out her source code (https://github.com/inchara/groupmeflashback).
 Look for groupmeparse.js which contains most of the API logic.
 If you have ideas for the app, submit a pull request!

 # Steps to create an app